 In memory of Dr. J.J.
-Carroll, the earnings from the fund will be used annually to provide entrance scholarship(s) to students enroled in the Faculty of Medicine at Dalhousie University.
+Carroll, the earnings from the fund will be used annually to provide entrance scholarship(s) to students enrolled in the Faculty of Medicine at Dalhousie University.
 These scholarships will be renewable at the same rate for years two and three of study in the MD program provided that the recipient(s) maintains satisfactory academic standing.
 Preference will be given to applicants who are residents of Eastern Nova Scotia.

-The Alan Tarshis and Nancy Goodman Scholarship in Medicine A scholarship for an entering student who has demonstrated all round excellence in both academic and non-academic pursuits.
+The Alan Tarshis and Nancy Goodman Scholarship in Medicine A scholarship for an entering student who has demonstrated all round